hyperhq/docs.hyper.sh-hyper/Feature/volume.md

 In Hyper_, volume offers high availability, durability, and consistent performance needed to run your workloads.
 It is a persistent storage service for use with containers.
 Multiple replicas will be automatically created with each volume in the same region to protect your data from hardware failure.

-Volume uses `EXt4` filesystem (more options in the future).
+Volume uses `EXT4` filesystem (more options in the future).
 Each container is shipped with a default `root volume` of 10GB.
 Additional volumes can be created separately with container:

     $ hyper volume create 100 -n db_data

-Volume can also be created from snapshot:
+Volume can also be created from snapshots:

     $ hyper volume create snapshot-2ixknb3z db_data

+The new volume's size is the same as the original snapshot.

 To mount volumes to a container, use `hyper run`.